nuxt/content/docs/content/en/advanced.md

 <base-alert type="info">

-If you are using Nuxt 2.13+, `nuxt export` has a crawler feature integrated, so you may not need to use `generate.routes`.
+Since Nuxt 2.13+, `nuxt export` has a crawler feature integrated which will crawl all your links and generate your routes based on those links.
+Therefore you do not need to do anything in order for your dynamic routes to be crawled.

 </base-alert>